MPAS-Dev/compass/docs/users_guide/ocean/test_groups/global_ocean.rst

     # The comparison Arctic polar stereographic grid size and resolution in km
     comparisonArcticStereoWidth = 6000.
     comparisonArcticStereoResolution = 10.

+    # The extended Antarctic polar stereographic comparison grid size and
+    # resolution in km
+    comparisonAntarcticExtendedWidth = 9000.
+    comparisonAntarcticExtendedResolution = 15.

+    # The extended Arctic polar stereographic comparison grid size and
+    # resolution in km
+    comparisonArcticExtendedWidth = 9000.
+    comparisonArcticExtendedResolution = 15.

+    # The comparison North Atlantic grid size and resolution in km
+    comparisonNorthAtlanticWidth = 8500.
+    comparisonNorthAtlanticHeight = 5500.
+    comparisonNorthAtlanticResolution = 20.

+    # The comparison North Pacific c grid size and resolution in km
+    comparisonNorthPacificWidth = 15000.
+    comparisonNorthPacificHeight = 5000.
+    comparisonNorthPacificResolution = 20.

+    # The comparison North Atlantic grid size and resolution in km
+    comparisonSubpolarNorthAtlanticWidth = 7000.
+    comparisonSubpolarNorthAtlanticHeight = 4000.
+    comparisonSubpolarNorthAtlanticResolution = 20.

+    # CMIP6 grid resolution
+    cmip6_grid_res = 180x360

+    # the E3SM short name of the mesh or "autodetect" to use the
+    # MPAS_Mesh_Short_Name attribute of the mesh file
+    mesh_short_name = autodetect

+    # the absolute path or relative path with respect to the test case's work
+    # directory of an ocean restart file on the given mesh
+    ocean_restart_filename = autodetect

+    # the absolute path or relative path with respect to the test case's work
+    # directory of a graph file that corresponds to the mesh
+    graph_filename = autodetect

+    # whether the mesh has ice-shelf cavities
+    with_ice_shelf_cavities = autodetect

 The ``cull_mesh_*``, ``init_*`` and ``forward:*`` config options are used to specify the resources used in in the ``mesh`` step of the :ref:`global_ocean_mesh`,